pievos101/Ensemble-GNN/README.md

     print(", ".join(["%s: %.3f" % (c[0], c[1](test.true_class, pn_predicted_class)) for c in scores]))
 ```

-### Example 4b: Example code for multiple parties with several Monte Carlo rounds
+### Example 4b: Performance estimation of Ensemble-GNN in a federated setting, several Monte Carlo rounds.
+Example code for multiple parties.

 The example is in *./run_Ens_fed_monte_carlo.py*.
+Please use this example with the version of the GNNSubNet package supplied in this branch (*./GNNSubNet* folder).
 The aim of this example is to estimate
 the performance of
 - local models (parties)
 - global federated model on the test data of local models